dib-lab/2021-paper-ibd/manuscript.md

 These k-mers contribute a large fraction of predictive power for classification of IBD subtype, and the genomes in which they are found represent a microbial core that contains predictive power in IBD subtype classification.

 Given that 360 genomes anchored the majority of k-mers and variable importance across all models, we were curious whether a smaller number of genomes could still retain the majority of variable importance.
-Limiting genomes to those that could hold at least 1% of the normalized variable importance, we found that 54 genomes accounted for 50% of the variable importance (**Figure @fig:tree**, **Figure S @fig:varimp**).
+Limiting genomes to those that could hold at least 1% of the normalized variable importance, we found that 54 genomes accounted for 50% of the variable importance (**Figure @fig:metacoder**, **Figure S @fig:tree**, **Figure S @fig:varimp**).
 We assumed these genomes represent the strongest candidates for discriminating IBD subtype and focused on them for the remainder of our analyses.

-![
-**Phylogenetic tree of 360 bacterial species that were predictive of IBD subtype in all models.** Tree was built from the GTDB rs202 tree with all tips except those represented by the 360 genomes removed.
-Tree tips are labelled by genomes that anchored at least 1% of the normalized variable importance.
-The inner ring annotates the rank of the genomes, with the genome holding the most normalized variable importance across models ranked as 1.
-The outer ring is the species name within the GTDB database.
-CTB: why this figure; what is the point?
-](images/genome360.png "tree"){#fig:tree}
+![*Tree of bacterial species that were predictive of IBD subtype in all models.*
+Nodes are summarized to the genus level.
+All taxa up to the class level are labelled.
+Taxa that could account for at least 1% of the normalized variable importance across Random forests models are colored and labelled.
+Node size and node color reflects potential variable importance.
+](images/metacoder_by_varimp.png "tree"){#fig:metacoder}

 ## Genome queries into metagenome assembly graphs recover neighborhoods of sequence variation and establish species umbrellas